NBA Rumors: League Executives Name Six Superstars Who Will ‘Relocate’ Next Summer

 The 2018-19 NBA season has just started but most people already have an idea who will take home the Larry O’Brien Trophy.
 Despite the improvements by other NBA teams, the Golden State Warriors still emerge as the heavy favorite to win the 2019 NBA championship title.
 It’s definitely not a surprise at all.

 In the recent offseason, the Warriors didn’t only succeed to retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but they also upgraded their roster with the acquisition of All-Star center DeMarcus Cousins in free agency.
-Though Cousins is set to spend the most of the regular season recovering from injury, the Warriors could have him back when the real battle begins in the Western Conference Playoffs.
+Though Cousins is set to spend most of the regular season recovering from injury, the Warriors could have him back when the real battle begins in the Western Conference Playoffs.

 The 2019 NBA championship title may already have the Warriors’ name on it, but according to Brian Windhorst of ESPN, many league executives believe that the 2020 NBA championship title will be up for grabs.
 When the 2018-19 NBA season is over, several NBA superstars could leave their current teams as free agents while some could demand a trade.